grimbbg/KoGaMaSuite/README.md

-# DVRKZ
+# Aphrodite
-A collection of tools meant to fool around with KoGaMa
+A collection of tools that were initially private and meant for use only within DVRKZ member circle.